Are your feet aching again?

 How much does it cost for orthotics?

-Abbey Physiotherapy can provide off the shelf orthotics starting from around £35.
-Alternatively, we can refer you for an assessment for some custom made ones which will cost around £80.
-The advantage of orthotics (supportive insoles) is you can transfer then from shoe to shoe.
+We do not sell Orthotics here at Abbey Physiotherapy, but we can point you in the direction of where you can buy ready-made insoles directly.
+Alternatively, we can refer you for an assessment to a local podiatrist for some custom made ones which will cost around £80.
+The advantage of orthotics (supportive insoles) is you can transfer them from shoe to shoe.

 Another option is to look for some footwear which has some built-in support, but this tends to be less supportive than an insole type and is only in one pair of -footwear.
-There is however have an excellent range of footwear with correction including sandals, ballet type shoes and heeled shoes, all of which can be difficult to fit an insole into, so for people preferring this type of footwear they can be an excellent choice!
+There is, however, an excellent range of footwear with correction including sandals, ballet type shoes and heeled shoes, all of which can be difficult to fit an insole into, so for people preferring this type of footwear they can be an excellent choice!

 How do you know if you need orthotics?